Ashkenazi Jewish cuisine: History

 A stereotype of Ashkenazi food is that it contains few vegetables relative to other Jewish cuisines.
 While there is some truth to this allegation, it was most true in the late 19th and early 20th centuries, a period during which many eastern European Ashkenazi Jews experienced particularly extreme deprivation (including in terms of the availability of food), that coincided with the advent of industrial food processing.
-"Modern kitchen science" and industrial food processing continued and accelerated into the mid-20th century in the United States, leading to a narrowing of the culinary repertoire and a heavier reliance of processed shelf-stable foods.
+"Modern kitchen science" and industrial food processing continued and accelerated into the mid-20th century in the United States, leading to a narrowing of the culinary repertoire and a heavier reliance on processed shelf-stable foods.

 Root vegetables such as turnips, beets, parsnips, carrots, black radish and potatoes historically made up a large portion of the Ashkenazi diet in Europe.
 The potato – indigenous to the Americas – had an enormous impact on Ashkenazi cuisine, though it reached most Ashkenazi Jews only in the second half of the 19th century.
 Other vegetables commonly eaten were cabbage, cucumbers, sorrel, horseradish, and in the Banat, tomatoes and peppers.
 Cabbage, cucumbers, and other vegetables were frequently preserved through pickling or fermentation.
 Fruits include stone fruits such as plums and apricots, apples and pears, and berries, which were eaten fresh or preserved.
 Raisins are also historically an integral part of Ashkenazi cuisine since the 14th century.
 Staple grains included barley, rye, buckwheat and wheat; barley and buckwheat were generally cooked whole by boiling the grains/groats in water, while rye and wheat were ground into flour and used to make breads and other baked goods.
-Dairy products were common, including sour cream, and cheeses such as farmer's cheese and brindze and kashkaval in southeastern regions.
+Dairy products were common, including sour cream, and cheeses such as farmer's cheese and brindze, and kashkaval in southeastern regions.
 Nuts such as almonds and walnuts were eaten as well.
 Mushrooms were foraged or purchased.

-In North America, Ashkenazi food became blander than it had been in Europe, due primarily to the unavailability of certain ingredients and staple foods, the advent of industrial food processing and modern kitchen science, and poverty and pressures to assimilate.
+In North America in the 20th century, Ashkenazi food became blander and less regionally-distinct than it had been in Europe, due primarily to the unavailability of certain ingredients and staple foods, the advent of industrial food processing and modern kitchen science, poverty and pressures to assimilate.
 In the early 21st century, however, increased interest in heritage and food history, including that of Ashkenazi Jews, has resulted in efforts to revitalize this cuisine.

 Dishes

 Baked goods

-The hamentash, a triangular cookie or turnover filled with fruit preserves (lekvar) or honey and black poppy seed paste, is eaten on the Feast of Purim.
+The hamentash, a triangular cookie or turnover filled with fruit preserves (lekvar), chocolate or honey, and black poppy seed paste, is eaten on the Feast of Purim.
 It is said to be shaped like the hat of Haman the tyrant.
-The mohn kichel is a circular or rectangular wafer sprinkled with poppy seed.
+The mohn kichel is a circular or rectangular wafer sprinkled with poppy seeds.
 Pirushkes, or turnovers, are little cakes fried in honey or dipped in molasses after they are baked.
 Strudel is served for dessert.